Skip to main content

 Whether you’re a citizen or an entrepreneur, the Town would like to remind you that, under the Règlement relatif à l’occupation du domaine public REG-397, a permit to occupy the public domain is required for :

-Spring clean-up is all about erasing winter’s traces and restoring the city to its former glory, ensuring safe pavements and sidewalks, as well as clean and attractive parks and facilities.
+Spring clean-up is all about erasing the traces of winter and restoring the city to its former glory, ensuring safe pavements and sidewalks, as well as clean and attractive parks and facilities.

 While we’re all looking forward to the arrival of fine weather, we urge you to remain patient, as the completion of this work remains at the mercy of Mother Nature’s whims.